Roslyn Place (street): Architecture

 Roslyn Place is one of the few examples of Nicolson Pavement left in the United States.
 Nicolson Pavement is a street paving technique that involves creosote-soaked wooden blocks laid down, and was patented by Samuel Nicolson in 1859.
 The paving of wooden streets was accomplished with four different approaches, and they are each tailored to particular uses for the streets.
 The advantages of using wooden streets can be seen when they are compared to cobblestone and Belgian block.
-Cobblestones had rounded edges which made it difficult for horses to can traction, and although Belgian blocks were slightly preferable, their rounded edges also made it tough for wheels to travel over.
+Cobblestones had rounded edges which made it difficult for horses to gain traction, and although Belgian blocks were slightly preferable, their rounded edges also made it tough for wheels to travel over.
 Nicolson Pavement was not rounded, but flat, which made it easier for pedestrians, wagon wheels, and horses.
 Other benefits of Nicolson Pavement were the lower costs, the reduction of noise-level, the more humane surface for horses, and there was evidence that wherever Nicolson Pavement was laid, the rents of the buildings nearby rose by more than a third.
 Roslyn Place is the last remaining example of Nicolson Pavement in Pittsburgh, and is the only street in the United States entirely paved in accordance with the Nicolson paving techniques.
 Roslyn Place also featured in notable urban designer Allan Jacobs' book Great Streets where it is compared to the likes of the Champs-Élysées in Paris and Pennsylvania Avenue in Washington, D.C.